 Timeline

-At its core, Hudi maintains a timeline of all actions performed on the dataset at different instants of time that helps provide instantaneous views of the dataset.
+At its core, Hudi maintains a timeline of all actions performed on the dataset at different instants of time.
+Therefore, Hudi provides views of the dataset at different points in time.

 A Hudi instant consists of the following components: